Create a Chart in a PowerPoint Presentation in C#

 }

-//blnAddPresentation is used to ensure there is a presentation loaded
+// blnAddPresentation is used to ensure that a presentation is loaded.

 if (blnAddPresentation == true)